thombergs/code-examples/spring-cloud/sleuth-upstream-service/README.md

 This project shows how to implement tracing in a network of Spring Boot applications.

+## Companion Blog Article
+The companion blog article to this repository can be found [here](https://reflectoring.io/tracing-with-spring-cloud-sleuth/).

+## Getting Started
 This application is a service that's not facing the user (a "downstream" service), meaning that it is accessed by user-facing services so they can provide their functionality.